Michael Cachagee: Advocacy

-Michael Cachagee is a well known advocate and speaker on relating to residential schools.
+Michael Cachagee was a well known advocate and speaker on relating to residential schools.
 He was a founding member of the Children of Shingwauk Alumni Association, the National Residential School Survivor Society, and Ontario Indian Residential School Support Services.
+He was also the chair of the Board of Directors of Weecheetowin Support Services.
 All of these organizations have been dedicated to working with former residential school students and have played advocacy roles relating to residential schools.

 Cachagee was on the floor of the House of Commons of Canada when Prime Minister Stephen Harper delivered his 2008 apology to residential school survivors.
 He was also involved throughout the Settlement Agreement process acting as health support throughout national events held by the Truth and Reconciliation Commission of Canada.

 In 2012 through his work at the National Residential School Survivors Society Cachagee called for a review of the Indian Residential Schools Settlement Agreement and criticized the court process that was related to the agreement.

 Cachagee was vocally opposed to the destruction of Independent Assessment Process court documents that were created as part of the Indian Residential School Settlement Agreement.
-He argued for the preservation of these documents for their historical and education value for future generations learning about residential schools.
+He argued for the preservation of these documents which documented the experience of over 38,000 Survivors and supported their historical and education value for future generations learning about residential schools.